pomdtr/sunbeam/docs/reference/cli.md

 ## sunbeam run

-Run an extension without installing it
+Run an extension from a script, directory, or URL

 ```
 sunbeam run <origin> [args...] [flags]